awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/040_eksmanagednodegroupswithspot/why_select_managed_node_group.md

 In addition to the advantages of managed node groups, EKS managed node groups with Spot capacity have these additional advantages:

 * Allocation strategy to provision Spot capacity is set to **Capacity Optimized** to ensure that Spot nodes are provisioned in the optimal Spot capacity pools.
-* Specify **multiple instance types** during EKS Spot managed Node Group creation, to increase the number of Spot capacity pools available for allocating capacity.
+* Specify **multiple instance types** during managed node groups creation, to increase the number of Spot capacity pools available for allocating capacity.
-* Nodes provisioned under Spot managed node group are automatically tagged with capacity type: **eks.amazonaws.com/capacityType: SPOT**.
+* Nodes provisioned under managed node groups with Spot capacity are automatically tagged with capacity type: **eks.amazonaws.com/capacityType: SPOT**.
 You can use this label to schedule fault tolerant applications on Spot nodes.
 * Amazon EC2 Spot **Capacity Rebalancing** enabled to ensure Amazon EKS can gracefully drain and rebalance your Spot nodes to minimize application disruption when a Spot node is at elevated risk of interruption.